I realized I was a digital dinosaur when I was traveling in Central America.

 Frankly, I don’t care that much about the device itself.
 What mattered to me was the OS.

 The phone looks fancy and complicated.
 But oh-my-God—it can actually do stuff!
 I installed apps for Feedly, Flickr, Twitter, LinkedIn, etc. I can check my bank account (okay, that’s depressing, I shouldn’t), find the bus schedule and listen to music.
-I can browse the web fast and search for tons of things, such as how to get cheap insurance in Quebec.
+I can browse the web fast and search for tons of things.

 I can even take selfies.